I Read 50-Plus Books Every Year: Here’s How I Do It

 I had grown up loving books ever since I could remember, was a proud member of the library summer book club in middle school, and clutched The Bell Jar and Wuthering Heights as a teenager.
 But once I traded ballet class and AP tests for work and real responsibilities, I found myself reading for pleasure less and less.

-Eventually, during the early onset of my adult life, I made a goal to read more, with no set number in mind.
-I found myself sharing the books I finished on Instagram and started numbering them and sharing monthly reviews under my own hashtag, #readsdropping.
+Eventually, during the early onset of my adult life, I set a goal for myself to read more, with no set number of books in mind.
+I found myself posting the books I finished on Instagram and started numbering them and sharing monthly reviews under my own hashtag, #Readsdropping.
 By the time a new year rolled around, I made it a goal to finish 50 books.
 I always read more.

 Diversify Your Reading Selection

 This tip applies to both genre and length—mix it up!
-I’ve found that when I read a combination of novels and short story collections (and sometimes, the occasional poetry book) in a month, I manage to read the most.
-But this isn’t to say that length totally plays into how long it takes you to read something.
+I’ve found that when I read a combination of novels and short-story collections (and sometimes the occasional poetry book) in a month, I manage to read the most.
+But this isn’t to say that length totally plays into how long it takes to read something.

 I finished the 800-page Hanya Yanagihara novel A Little Life in about six days.
-One 150-page short story collection, on the other hand, took me nearly two weeks to conclude.
-The first one was a long but intensely gripping novel that inspired me to turn its pages rapidly, and the second felt much more meandering; I enjoyed it, but it took me a while to really get through it.
+One 150-page short-story collection, on the other hand, took me nearly two weeks to conclude.
+The first one was a long but intensely gripping story that inspired me to turn its pages rapidly, and the second felt much more meandering; I enjoyed it, but it took me a while to really get through it.

 Narrative style, structure, and your own taste all come into play to determine how long you’ll take to finish a book.
 If a selection ended up taking longer than anticipated, follow up with a different option that you know will be more of a breeze—that way, you can prevent yourself from getting book burnout.
 And if burnout does happen, be gentle and remind yourself that you’re reading for fun.